Financial statements are vital to investors. But how do investors use financial statements? Before your meeting, learn what they want to see and why.

 February 25, 2021

 Most startups quickly find that manual bookkeeping isn’t sustainable as their business grows.
-By using accounting software to manage your finances, you can reduce the time you spend on repetitive tasks, keep more accurate records, and produce professional-looking financial reports.
+Using accounting software to manage your finances reduces your time on repetitive tasks, helps keep more accurate records, and produces professional-looking financial reports.
 But which accounting software should your startup choose?

-Because of the following six key benefits of QuickBooks Online, we recommend that startups choose this platform as their accounting software solution.
+Because of the following six critical benefits of QuickBooks Online, we recommend that startups choose online Quickbooks as their accounting software solution.

-Not only does QuickBooks offer affordable plans, it also provides good value for startups.
-QuickBooks’ bookkeeping features include all the basics most startups need, including income and expense tracking and essential reporting, including your monthly financial statements (profit and loss statement, or P&L, balance sheet, and statement of cash flow).
-For growing businesses that have more advanced finance needs, you can easily add extra capabilities and features like bill pay (accounts payable), invoicing (accounts receivable), inventory tracking, and sales reporting by upgrading to the QuickBooks Online Pro plan.
+Growing businesses with more advanced finance needs can easily add extra capabilities and features like bill pay (accounts payable), invoicing (accounts receivable), inventory tracking, and sales reporting by upgrading to QuickBooks Online Pro plan.
 To see how QuickBooks’ feature set compares with other popular bookkeeping software platforms, take a look at our accounting software comparison for startups.

 See also: 8 Best Accounting Tools for Startups

-Most startups use a number of finance tools to manage the various aspects of their accounting processes, including payroll software, bank accounts, credit card accounts, and invoice and bill pay tools.
-Particularly as your business grows, you may need specialized finance tools that can handle a higher level of complexity for each function.
-Some accounting software options only integrate with a handful of other platforms and limit the other finance tools from which you can choose.
-QuickBooks Online integrates with over 650 other business tools—including Bill.com, Expensify, Justworks, PayPal, and Gusto—and automatically syncs all your data, so you can understand the full picture of your startup’s financial health and streamline your month-end close process.
+Some accounting software options only integrate with a handful of other platforms and limit the other finance tools you can choose from.
+QuickBooks Online integrates with over 650 different business tools—including Bill.com, Expensify, Justworks, PayPal, and Gusto—and automatically syncs all your data to understand the full picture of your startup’s financial health and streamline your month-end close process.

-Rather than being limited to a specific computer on which your accounting software is installed, QuickBooks Online provides access to your financial records from anywhere in the world, making it well-suited for startup teams working remotely or globally.
-Your accountants also don’t need to be local or have physical access to your office; they just need a login and password to access your company file, allowing you to choose from a wider range of finance firms.
+QuickBooks Online provides global access to your financial records, making it well-suited for startup teams working remotely or globally.
+Your accountants won’t need physical access to your office; they just need a login and password to access your company file, allowing you to choose from a broader range of finance firms.

-By leveraging a seamless blend of artificial intelligence and our team of human finance experts (made up of bookkeepers, accountants, CPAs, tax advisors and CFOs with 100+ years of collective experience), Zeni performs daily bookkeeping which allows a startup founder to track key trends and insights such as runway, burn rate and OpEx — in real time, every day — via the Zeni Dashboard.
+By leveraging a seamless blend of artificial intelligence and our team of human finance experts (made up of bookkeepers, accountants, CPAs, tax advisors, and CFOs with 100+ years of collective experience), Zeni performs daily bookkeeping.
+Our real-time accounting allows a startup founder to track key trends and insights such as runway, burn rate, and OpEx — in real-time, every day — via the Zeni Dashboard.